 Overseas credit reports: Are credit scores international?

 If you’re getting excited about moving abroad, or you’re just about to begin a new life in the UK, credit might not be the first thing on your mind.
 Things like finding a new place to call home, or settling into a new job, might feel more important right now.
-But because you often need credit to get phones, bank accounts and for some rental agreements, before long you might be wondering: does your credit score transfer to another country?
+But because you often need credit to get phones, bank accounts and for some rental agreements, before long you might be wondering: does my credit score transfer to another country?

-So, is there an overseas credit report?
+Does everyone have an overseas credit report?

-The UK credit reference agencies don’t hold information about how you’ve managed money in your home country, or foreign credit reports.
-That’s because each country has different data protection laws and scoring systems.
-So Credit Reference Agencies don’t have standardised, international credit reports for individuals.
-They can only collect data about your borrowing in the country where they are based.
-If you move abroad, you will essentially be back to square one when it comes to your credit score.
+The UK CRAs don’t hold information about how you’ve managed money outside of the country or any foreign credit reports.That’s because each country has different data protection laws and scoring systems so it’s not possible to have standardised, international reports for individuals.
+CRAs can only collect data about your borrowing in the country where they are based.
+If you move abroad, you will essentially be back to square one when it comes to your history.

-It’s important to note that your credit score is separate from your credit report.
+It’s important to note that your score is separate from your report.
 Where your report details your activity and is visible to lenders, your credit score is a helpful summary of your overall credit history that is only visible to you.

 Are credit scores international?

-If you live abroad for a relatively short amount of time, like a year, it’s possible that your UK credit score won’t have changed much when you come back.
-But if you don’t return for many years, then you’ll have a gap in your credit history.
-Without any activity, Credit Reference Agencies are likely to lower your credit score.
+If you live abroad for a relatively short amount of time (like, a year) it’s possible that your UK credit score won’t have changed much when you come back.
+But if you don’t return for many years, then you’ll have a gap in your history without any activity meaning it might have an effect on your report.
+Likewise, if you apply for credit soon after moving abroad, you will probably find that your history might not be very strong due to the lack of activity on your account in that country.
+In both cases, you would need to build your credit history to improve it.

-Does credit history transfer internationally?
+Can I transfer my credit history internationally?

 What if I am moving to the UK?